Albert0i/RU301/topology1.5.md

 ```

 ### VII.
-Introduction to Persistence and Durability
+Persistence Options in Redis
+As I'm sure you know, Redis serves all data directly from memory.
+But Redis is also capable of persisting data to disk.
+Persistence preserves data in the event of a server restart.

 ### Bibliography